quicwg/base-drafts/draft-ietf-quic-transport.md

 At any time, endpoints MAY change the Destination Connection ID they send to a value that has not been used on another path.

+An endpoint MUST NOT reuse a connection ID when sending from more than one local address, for example when initiating connection migration as described in
+{{initiating-migration}} or when probing a new network path as described in
+{{probing}}.

-An endpoint MUST use a new connection ID if it initiates connection migration as described in {{initiating-migration}} or probes a new network path as described in {{probing}}.
-An endpoint MUST use a new connection ID in response to a change in the address of a peer if the packet with the new peer address uses an active connection ID that has not been previously used by the peer.
+Similarly, an endpoint MUST NOT reuse a connection ID when sending to more than one destination address, for example when responding to a change in the address of a peer if the packet with the new peer address uses an active connection ID that has not been previously used by the peer.

+Note that these requirements apply to the endpoints sending packets, as unintentional changes in path without a change in connection ID are possible.
+For example, after a period of network inactivity, NAT rebinding might cause packets to be sent on a new path when the client resumes sending.
+An endpoint responds to such an event as described in {{migration-response}}.

 Using different connection IDs for packets sent in both directions on each new network path eliminates the use of the connection ID for linking packets from